 Topped with its distinctive blocky radar tower, Mount Umunhum is one of the most recognizable landmarks in the South Bay.
 The peak was long off limits, but after a major cleanup operation removed almost all of an abandoned air force station, it was opened to the public in 2017.
 You now have a choice of driving or hiking to the top.

 The hike uses a new purpose-built singletrack trail that switchbacks up to the summit.
-The trail is mostly wooded with lots of breaks in the tree cover; you get a few brief glimpses of the surrounding landscape but no really sweeping views until the very end.
+The trail runs through somewhat patchy woods mixed with scrub.
+You get a few brief glimpses of the surrounding landscape, but no really sweeping views until the very end.
 The trail is also longer than it needs to be because it has an average grade of only 5.4%, only half as steep, for example, as the ultra-popular Mission Peak.
 So the climb is a little monotonous, especially the long series of switchbacks near the top, but reaching the summit makes it worthwhile.